RichardBradley/casio-cfx-9800g/README.txt

 If / Then is implied by the "=>" operator, e.g.
   X > 1 => Goto 1 : Goto 2

 Isz / Dsz do "count jumps".
-See page 307 of CFX-9800G.pdf
+See page 307 of CFX-9800G.pdf.
+They are basically ++ and --, except that if the new value is 0, then the next statement is skipped.

 Any text in double quotes is printed to the screen.